US LLC for Non-US Residents (Foreigners) — 2026 Guide

 LLC vs Corporation and when a LLC is not suitable

 As you can see, the Non-US Resident US LLC is a very powerful company structure for non-US entrepreneurs and founders.
-You can use the knowledge of ETBUS, Permanent Establishment, Source Income to structure your US LLC wisely and minimize your tax burden in the United States.
-On the other hand, if you form a US Corporation instead of an LLC, you will be subject to US federal taxes automatically, so it is really important to consider whether you need a Corporation at all.
+You can use the knowledge of ETBUS, Permanent Establishment, and Source Income to structure your US LLC wisely and minimize your tax burden in the United States.

 Of course, the LLC structure should not be used as a blanket solution for all cases.
 There are instances where a US LLC may NOT be appropriate for you as a non-US business owner looking to minimize your tax burden: